 For the first large-scale project, Thales equipped the 34.6 kilometer Lötschberg Base Tunnel with rail signalling solutions, including the ETCS Level 2 train control system.
 More recently, as a partner of the Transtec Gotthard consortium, Thales supplied the entire signalling infrastructure of the longest rail tunnel in the world; the 57 kilometer Gotthard Base Tunnel, which officially opened in 2016.

 The 15.4 km-long Ceneri Base Tunnel is the final section of the transalpine corridor.
-Again, Thales won the bid to install the signalling solutions and has overall responsibility for project management, integration and commissioning of the train command and control systems.
-The tunnel is scheduled to open in 2020.
-Once put in operation, the journey time between Locarno and Lugano will be reduced from today’s 55 minutes to 22 minutes, and travelers from Zurich will reach the Lombard capital Milan in less than three hours.
+Again, Thales won the bid to install the signalling solutions and had overall responsibility for project management, integration and commissioning of the train command and control systems.
+With the opening in 2020, travellers from Zurich can reach the Lombard capital Milan in less than three hours.
+The Ticino S-Bahn service has also been massively upgraded, as for commuters the journey time between Locarno and Lugano is reduced to around 30 minutes.